-Around 60% of all UK low wage workers are women3 (The Living Wage Foundation, 2022) thus face a higher probability of engaging in precarious work than their male counterparts.
-Sectors with the highest number of women workers, notably health, social work and retail are recognised for their insecure nature of employment (Buchanan et al., 2023).
-In the domestic sphere, it is predominantly women who disrupt their working situation compared to men (ONS, 2019).
-For those with caring responsibilities - either children or elder care - whilst part-time work is a common path to take, most part-time roles are in lower paid positions and sectors.
-Of course, women are not the only vulnerable group to experiencing IWP but are suggested to be those who would find it the most challenging to escape from (Palmer and Eveline, 2012).
+Around 60% of all UK low wage workers are women (The Living Wage Foundation 2022) and thus face a higher probability of engaging in precarious work than their male counterparts.
+Sectors with the highest number of women workers, notably health, social work and retail are recognized for their insecure nature of employment (Gable and Florisson 2023).
+In the domestic sphere, it is predominantly women who disrupt their working situation compared to men (ONS 2019).
+For those with caring responsibilities-either children or elder care-although part-time work is a common path to take, most part-time roles are in lower paid positions and sectors.
+Of course, women are not the only vulnerable group to experiencing IWP but are suggested to be those who would find it the most challenging to escape from Palmer and Eveline (2012).